Janek92/recipe-app/README.md

 ![tutorial thumbnail](src/assets/Let's_eat.png)

-Small application for searching variety of recipes, using spoonacular API.
+Application for searching variety of recipes, using spoonacular API.
 Allows for searching recipes according to diets, cuisines, meal types and also ingredients which you type in search bar.

 //link to website